This is based on opinion. Please don't list it on a work's trope example list.

 However given how he stopped from shooting Jim when he (along with Captain Amelia and Doppler) were about to escape, it's likely he was just going to scare Jim and/or take him as a prisoner.

-Which becomes horrifyingly averted during the destruction of the planet when they confront each other on a ship of gold when he admits to Jim, who is holding a cutlass out to defend himself, that he likes him, but that he's come too far to let Jim stand between him and the treasure.
+Which becomes horrifyingly averted during the destruction of the planet when they confront each other on a ship loaded with gold when he admits to Jim, who is holding a cutlass out to defend himself, that he likes him, but that he's come too far to let Jim stand between him and the treasure.
 Then he begins moving menacingly toward Jim, who is backed against the helm.
 Thankfully, they're interrupted by a laser beam knocking them off the ship.

 Mr. Arrow's death scene.